Galeria-Kaufhof/ets-documentation/docs/index.md

 This is the global documentation for the ETS version 0 release.
 See https://github.com/Galeria-Kaufhof/ets-documentation/tree/0.x.x for its source code.

 There is no documentation for previous ETS releases.

-The documentation for the upcoming ETS 1 release takes place at https://github.com/Galeria-Kaufhof/ets-documentation/tree/master.